lena-schwert/kronecker_graph_robustness/README.md

 ## Context of the project

-This group project (see contributors) was conducted as part of the coursework of my Masters degree (Management & Data Science) in the summer term 2019.
+This group project (with [GururajDesai](https://github.com/GururajDesai), [conybear18](https://github.com/conybear18) and [BordrickJay](https://github.com/BordrickJay)) was conducted as part of the coursework of my Masters degree (Management & Data Science) in the summer term 2019.
 The task was to extend the Martin & Niemeyer (2019) paper by conducting the analysis described above.

 ## References